Danie1s/DNSPageView/README_EN.md

 [![License](https://img.shields.io/cocoapods/l/DNSPageView.svg?style=flat)](http://cocoapods.org/pods/DNSPageView)
 [![Platform](https://img.shields.io/cocoapods/p/DNSPageView.svg?style=flat)](http://cocoapods.org/pods/DNSPageView)

 DNSPageView is a light-weight and intuitive `PageView` framework.
-It could be initialized programatically or by `storyboard` or `xib`, `titleView` and `contentView` are flexible to be layed out anywhere.
-It also provides some common styles which could be easily configured.
+It could be initialized programmatically or by `storyboard` or `xib`, `titleView` and `contentView` are flexible to be layed out anywhere.
+We also provide some commonly used styles which could be easily configured.

 __NOTE__: Please refer to [DNSPageView-ObjC](https://github.com/Danie1s/DNSPageView-ObjC) for Objective-C version